 The Board of Directors may, at any time, engage an independent third party to review any management or policy area of the organization.
 The independent third party will report directly to the Board on the CEO’s adherence to approved policies or compliance with generally accepted management practices.

 Board Review of Financial Reports

 The Board of Directors will review periodic financial reports that highlight divergences from the approved priorities and the approved budget.

-The Board of Directors completes an Annual Written Appraisal of the CEO
+8. The Board of Directors completes an Annual Written Appraisal of the CEO

 These are two vital questions for the CEO.
-One of the principles underlying the Complementary Model of Board Governance is that this type of feedback must be provided to the CEO on an annual basis.
+One of the principles underlying the Complementary Model of Board Governance is that this type of feedback must be provided to the CEO annually.

-The Governance Committee Co-ordinates Written Appraisals of the Volunteer Directors
+9. The Governance Committee Co-ordinates Written Appraisals of the Volunteer Directors

-How are we performing and how can we do a better job in our volunteer role?
-These are two equally vital questions for not for profit volunteers, and in fact, Drucker writes:
+How are we performing, and how can we do a better job in our volunteer role?
+These are two equally vital questions for not-for-profit volunteers, and in fact, Drucker writes:

 Many of these … volunteers insist on having their performance reviewed against preset objectives at least once a year.
 And increasingly, they expect their organizations to remove nonperformers…